 A view of the Church of Metekhi, with the fourth century fortress of Narikala in the distance overlooking Tbilisi and the Kura River.
 Tbilisi’s sulphur baths and botanical gardens can be found nearby.

 Romantic stories such as this are abundant in Georgian culture and it’s easy to see why the city has such a long and checkered history.
-It was built upon beauty, ravished by conquerors, and emerged like a pheonix from the ashes of destruction, yet the city endures and continues to seduce even the most seasoned travelers.
+It was built for beauty, destroyed by conquerers, and emerged from the ashes of destruction, yet the city endures and continues to seduce even the most seasoned travelers.

 Kvashveti Church, Tbilisi, Georgia

 Barbed wire fences and some shops in Old Tbilisi demonstrate that crime was once in problem in the city.

 Old Tbilisi, the capital’s unique and ancient district, boasts cobblestone streets and winding roads, quaint apartment complexes and Tbilisi’s signature ‘hanging’ wooden balconies.